appwrite/appwrite/docs/sdks/flutter/GETTING_STARTED.md

 Before starting to send any API calls to your new Appwrite instance, make sure your Android or iOS emulators has network access to the Appwrite server hostname or IP address.

 When trying to connect to Appwrite from an emulator or a mobile device, localhost is the hostname for the device or emulator and not your local Appwrite instance.
 You should replace localhost with your private IP as the Appwrite endpoint's hostname.
-You can also use a service like <a href="https://ngrok.com/" target="_blank" rel="noopener">ngrok</a> to proxy the Appwrite API.
+You can also use a service like [ngrok](https://ngrok.com/) to proxy the Appwrite API.

 ### Make Your First Request